brtrahms/Fooling-Facial-Recognition-Models-Using-Deep-Convelutional-Generative-Adversarial-Networks/README.md

 - numpy

 ### Facial Recognition Models:
-- keras_vggface - Resnet50
+- keras_vggface - ResNet50
-- keras_vggface - SEnet50
+- keras_vggface - SENet50

 ## Experiment Description
 The Facial Detection Models will be loaded in and set up in our python enviornment.
 Our DCGAN will be then built using Tensorflow following the basic architecture of taking in a randomized normal seed and outputing a resulting image.
-These outputed images will be scored on the confidence percentage given by the recognition model for a certain identity and fed back to the DCGAN for optimization.
+These outputed images will be scored on the confidence percentage given by the recognition model for a certain identity we choose and fed back to the DCGAN for optimization.
 Once the GAN has generated a number of detections past a certain confidence threshold, we can look through and see if there are any false positives.

 ### Hardware

 GPU: NIVIDIA GeForce GTX 1660 Ti with Max-Q Design

 ## Results

+### ResNet50

+### SENet50

 ## References